To play Blackjack as an “always-stander” run the following command:

 yes stand writes the string “stand” repeteadly to the standard output, which is piped to the executable

-libreblackjack (assumed to be installed system-wide).
-The arguments tell libreblackjack to play one thousand hundred hands (
+blackjack (assumed to be installed system-wide).
+The arguments tell Libre Blackjack to play one hundred thousand hands (

-flat_bet, it defaults to a unit bet in each hand) and without asking for insurance if the dealer shows an ace (
+-n1e5) using a flat bet and without asking for insurance if the dealer shows an ace (

 no_insurance).
 As there is no